-Transgender migrant 'murdered' by US
+US accused over transgender migrant death

 "Because of what happened, I feel bad and am afraid that the same could happen to me, since I have HIV," her statement concluded.

+"All ICE detainees receive medical, dental and mental health intake screening within 12 hours of arriving at each detention facility, a full health assessment within 14 days of entering ICE custody or arrival at a facility, and access to daily sick call and 24-hour emergency care.

+"Pursuant to our commitment to the welfare of those in the agency's custody, ICE annually spends more than $250m on the spectrum of healthcare services provided to detainees."

-Earlier this month, a 20-year old indigenous Guatemalan woman, Gomez Gonzalez, was shot dead in Texas by a US border patrol officer who said a group of migrants rushed towards him.
+Earlier this month, a 20-year-old indigenous Guatemalan woman, Gomez Gonzalez, was shot dead in Texas by a US border patrol officer who said a group of migrants rushed towards him.